Mercury13/unicodia/Font-Source/Egyptian2/svg-my/rationale.md

 - 13270: legacy, shrine
 - 13277: after obelisk w/o sun
 - 1327E: legacy, four poles
+- 13282: made from scratch, with metrics of Unicode
 - 13297: drew from scratch
 - 1329E: drew from scratch
 - 1329F: after 9E
 - 132BC: made from R10
 - 132C3: after C2
 - 132CD: made somehow from another R26
+- 132CE: made almost from scratch (handle and arrows are not mine)
 - 132D3: obvious
 - 132D8: obvious
+- 132F0: from scratch
+- 132F1: from scratch
 - 134FF: after FE + random jug W22?
 - 13502: campaign for standing with props
 - 13507: campaign for standing with props